 Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

-Like many of you, I’ve transported home grills to the dock and tried a variety of camping grills over the years.
+Like many of you, I’ve transported home grills to the dock and tried various camping grills over the years.
 But I wanted a convenient, permanent solution designed just for boating.

 Luckily, grill manufacturers continue to upgrade their designs and manufacture grill options specifically for maritime use.

-There are a lot of options on the market, but I’m going to help you narrow down your choices by highlighting 11 of the best pontoon boat grills out there.
+There are many options on the market, but I’m going to help you narrow down your choices by highlighting 11 of the best pontoon boat grills out there.

-In this guide, I cover a variety of grill styles, break down the specs of each unit, and discuss the pros and cons of each one.
+In this guide, I cover a variety of grill styles, break down each unit’s specs, and discuss the pros and cons of each one.

 The Top 11 Best Pontoon Boat Grills for 2022

 Here is my list of the 11 best pontoon boat BBQ grill options available in the U.S., Canada, and the U.K. I’ll start with the 3 best overall choices, then go into the best options for different needs.